omarorn/autotranscriber-r2-workers-ai/README.md

 - `get(key)` - Retrieve a specific upload URL and metadata
 - `delete(key)` - Delete an existing transcription

-Use it in an existing Worker like so:
+After it is deployed, you can use it in an existing Worker like so:

 ```toml
 [[services]]